 - Special educational needs and disabilities.

-Details of how much funding the school receives each year, how it is spent and the impact that it makes can be found within the school’s Pupil Premium Policy and associated documents:
+Details of how much funding the school receives each year and how it is spent can be found within the school’s Disadvantaged Student Strategy document below:

-Click here to view our Pupil Premium Strategy for 2017-18
+Click HERE to view our Disadvantaged Students (Pupil Premium) Strategy for 2017-18